 For Employees:

-- Check your plan’s telehealth schedule: Log into your benefits portal or call the number on your insurance card to confirm copays and deductibles for telehealth visits.
+- Check your plan's telehealth schedule.
+Log into your portal or call the number on your card.
+Know your copays and deductibles.

-- Ask about preventive telehealth: Wellness visits, mental health screenings, and chronic condition check-ins are often free under ACA provisions.
+- Ask about preventive telehealth.
+Wellness visits, mental health screenings, and chronic check-ins are often free under ACA.

-- Stack your incentives: If your employer offers a wellness program or health-to-wealth benefit (like WellthCare), use telehealth as a gateway to earn rewards.
+- Stack your incentives.
+If your employer offers a health-to-wealth benefit like WellthCare, use telehealth as the gateway to earn rewards.

 For Employers:

-- Integrate with preventive incentives: Programs that reward employees for using telehealth (like WellthCare’s $0 co-pay and Store credits) dramatically increase adoption and lower overall claims.
+- Integrate with preventive incentives.
+Programs that reward employees for using telehealth (like WellthCare's $0 copay and store credits) drive adoption and lower claims.

-- Prepare for the future: As benefits evolve toward health-to-wealth models, telehealth is the low-risk entry point that generates the behavioral data needed to prove savings and justify a full system replacement down the line.
+- Prepare for the future.
+As benefits shift toward health-to-wealth models, telehealth is the low-risk entry point.
+It generates the behavioral data you need to prove savings and justify a full system replacement.

 The Bottom Line

-Telehealth visits are covered under most standard healthcare benefits today-but coverage is not uniform.
-The key is to understand your specific plan’s rules, use telehealth for preventive and chronic care to minimize out-of-pocket costs, and look for employers or platforms (like WellthCare) that turn every telehealth visit into a wealth-building opportunity.
-As the benefits landscape shifts toward aligned incentives, telehealth will remain a foundational tool-not just for access, but for creating a healthier, wealthier workforce.
+Bottom line?
+Telehealth is covered under most standard benefits today—but not uniformly.
+Know your plan's rules.
+Use it for preventive and chronic care to keep costs down.
+And look for employers or platforms like WellthCare that turn every visit into a wealth-building opportunity.
+As the benefits landscape shifts, telehealth remains a foundational tool—not just for access, but for a healthier, wealthier workforce.